DigitalPublishingToolkit/NN09/md/10Rules.md

 There is still more than enough room for projects like this.
 Data analysis should be encouraged beyond the economic and academic sphere, and in the activist sphere in particular.
 It is important to reduce misgivings and increase practical knowledge about this.
-Key algorithms like MapReduce, and database programs like Hadoop are available as open source software, thus affordable for all.
+Key algorithms like MapReduce and database programs like Hadoop are available as open source software, thus affordable for all.
 At a professional level, hardware costs are indeed considerable, but even with regular hardware you can achieve